Skip to main content

 Examples

-If you often buy different types of services from the same merchant, you can use an amount rule to categorize them automatically.
+If you frequently purchase different services from the same merchant, you can use an amount rule to categorize them automatically.

 If you use one card for personal expenses and another for business, an account rule helps you keep the categories separate.

-If you often see the same charge amount for a recurring activity but the payee varies, you can create a rule with a generic payee and a specific amount.
+If you often see the same charge amount for a recurring activity but the payee varies, you can use a generic payee with a specific amount.

 JavaScript errors detected